PabRD/plotReliabilityValidity/README.md

 $$bias 100 = \frac{\overline{X_p} - \overline{X_c}}{\overline{X_c}}\cdot 100$$
 With $\overline{X_c}$ and $\overline{X_p}$ being the average of the criterion and practical group, respectively.

-- TEE (Typical Error of Estimate) based on Siegel and al. (2016) and Hopkins (2015)
+- TEE (Typical Error of Estimate) alos called Standard Error of Estimate (SEE) based on Siegel and al. (2016) and Hopkins (2015)
 $$TEE = \sigma_c\cdot\sqrt{(1-r^2)\frac{n-1}{n-2}}$$
 - TEE%: TEE as coefficient of variation (CV) in %
 $$CV = \frac{TEE \cdot 100}{\overline{X_c}}$$
-- r: Pearson's r
+- r: Pearson's coefficient of correlation
 ```MATLAB
 pearsonR = corrcoef(criterion,practical)
 % see doc corrcoef for more infos